ramindersinghusd/aai-501-in2-project-group7/readme.md

 - Raminder Singh [ramindersingh@sandiego.edu]
 - George David Asirvatharaj [gdavidasirvatharaj@sandiego.edu]

-### Methods Used
-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

 ### Technologies

 - [Python] - framework to use statistics lib and visualizations